-13 The tables for eligibility criteria contained in Appendix A follows Reserve Bank of India's Master Directions - Priority Sector Lending (PSL) - Targets and Classification (Master Directions FIDD.CO.Plan.BC.5/04.09.01/2020-21)
+13The tables for eligibility criteria contained in Appendix A follows Reserve Bank of India's Master Directions Priority Sector Lending (PSL) - Targets and Classification (Master Directions FIDD.CO.PSD.BC.13/04.09.001/2024-25, dated 24.03.2025)

 14For waste collection activiites, source segregation will be ensured.
 For recovery and processing, segregation of recyclables for waste to energy facilities will be ensured.
 The activity will exclude chemical recycling of plastics.
-In case of e-waste recyling, robust waste management plan to be in place tomitigate associated risks.
+In case of e-waste recyling, robust waste management plan to be in place to mitigate associated risks.

-Pollution Control Projects. (projects that are approved by India's Commission for Air Quality Management (CAQM) related to reducing air emissions through installation of smoke-stack scrubbers, or process upgrades, installation of sensors to monitor/test emission control/compliance15) Key contribution to SDGs: 3 GOOD HEALTH AND WELL-BEING AND WELL-BEING AND COMMUNITIES AND PRODUCTION AND PRODUCTION AND PRODUCTION
+Pollution Control Projects.
+(Projects that are approved by India's Commission for Air Quality Management (CAQM) related to reducing air emissions through installation of smoke-stack scrubbers, or process upgrades, installation of sensors to monitor/test emission control/compliance15)